The CLT in high dimensions: quantitative bounds via martingale embedding: Obtaining convergence rates from martingale embeddings

 \subsection{A stochastic construction}

-In this section we introduce the main construction used in our proofs, a martingale process which meets the assumptions of Theorem \ref{main}.
+In this section we introduce the main construction used in our proofs, a martingale process which meets the assumptions of Theorems \ref{main} and \ref{thm: quant entropic clt}.
 The construction in the next proposition is based on the Skorokhod embedding described in \cite{eldan2016skorokhod}.
 Most of the calculations in this subsection are very similar to what is done in \cite{eldan2016skorokhod}, except that we allow some inhomogeneity in the quadratic variation according to the function $C_t$ below.
+In particular, $C_t$ will be a symmetric matrix almost surely, and we will denote the space of $d\times d$ \emph{symmetric} matrices by $\mathrm{Sym}_d$.

-\begin{proposition} Let $\mu$ be a measure on $\RR^d$ with smooth density and bounded support.
-For a measure-valued process $\mu_t$, let
+\begin{proposition} Let $\mu$ be a probability measure on $\RR^d$ with smooth density and bounded support.
+For a probability measure-valued process $\mu_t$, let

 denote its mean and covariance.